buttheadbob/MDK-SE/api/VRage.Game.ModAPI.Ingame.Utilities.MyCommandLine.md

 public class MyCommandLine
 ```

 A utility class to parse arguments from a command line string.
 Switches are defined with hyphen (-switch).
-Quotes can be placed around an argument to parse verbatim.
+Quotes can be placed around an argument to parse verbatim, but inner quotes will be copied verbatim.
+For example, "one"two" will result in the string one"two.

 **Namespace:** [VRage.Game.ModAPI.Ingame.Utilities](VRage.Game.ModAPI.Ingame.Utilities)
 **Assembly:** VRage.Game.dll